National symbols of Estonia: Estonian coat of arms

 The current coat of arms of Estonia is a golden shield which includes three slim, blue leopards (or lions passant guardant) in the middle, with oak branches along the side of the shield.

 The heraldic lions of the coat of arms are the most ancient of Estonia's symbols.
 They have been used since the 13th century, when they served as the big coat of arms for the capital city, Tallinn.
 Tallinn got these slim blue lions from the King of Denmark, Waldemar the Second; Denmark was the ruling power in Northern Estonia at that time.
 Tallinn was under Danish rule between 1219 and 1346, and, according to one theory, the name "Tallinn" itself meant originally "Danish castle" (Estonian: Taanilinn); the etymology, however, is by no means certain.
 Various other foreign powers came and went, but the three lions remained to become the coat of arms for most of the Estonian territory.
 The State Assembly of the independent Republic of Estonia adopted the three lions officially by its resolution on June 19, 1925.

-This coat of arms of the Republic of Estonia was in use until the beginning of the Soviet occupation on June 21, 1940.

-The rendering on the coat of arms returned to the public in connection with the national amnesty started in 1988.
+This coat of arms of the Republic of Estonia was in use until the beginning of the Soviet occupation in June 1940.
+The rendering on the coat of arms returned to the public in 1988.
 For the first time since a hiatus that lasted decades, the coat of arms adorned by three lions of the city of Tallinn was used as a historical element in the Old Town Days of 1988.
 The City Arms of Tallinn was reinstated in the same year.